wasim-ullah/wasim-blog/content/blog/nir-eyal-hooked-model.md

 A hook is an experience designed to connect the users' problems to the company's product with enough frequency to form a habit.
 These hooks start with a trigger.
 The most important is creating an association with an internal trigger.

-## Internal Triggers
+## Triggers
 Internal triggers are things that tell us what to do next, but where the information of what to do is stored as a memory inside a user's head.
 So what we do when we are at a particular place, a certain situation, partaking in a particular routine or experience some emotions dictates what we do next.
-Now, the most frequent internal triggers are not just any emotions, they are infact negative emotions.<br>
+Now, the most frequent internal triggers are not just any emotions, they are infact negative emotions.

+## Response
 So what we do when we are feeling lonesome or bored or lost or dissatisfied or lonely, we do and we experience, these negative emotions prompt us to action dictates what we do next with little or no conscious thought.
 Infact a recent study shows that the people who suffer from depresison check their emails more often.

 ## Action